DragonBlame/tpf-dragons-edition/WABBAJACK.md

 Wait a bit for everything to load (wait after all messages on the top left side of the screen disappear).

----

 Now you can turn on the following mods to decide if you would want to use them.
 They affect just the visual side of the game.
 If you aren't a fan, just press the same button once again to turn them off.

 * **Look What You See** - Press your *V* key.
 * **Animated Shouts** - Press your right *Alt* key.
 > You will be able to see this mod in action only after getting your first shout.
-Have left a tip on this one in my gameplay guide too.
+Have left a tip on this one in my gameplay guide too if you forget about it.

 Also we have toggable HUD, so feel free to press *X* key to turn it on and off when you need that.

----

 Some quick tips before the end: